|By :From Freezer to Instant Pot Cookbook by Bruce Weinstein and Mark Scarbrough|

 - Option 2 All Pressure Cookers

-Press Meat/Stew, Pressure cook or Manual on High pressure for 1 hour 20 minutes (80 minutes) with the Keep Warm setting off.
+Press Soup/Broth or Pressure cook (Manual) on High pressure for 8 minutes with the Keep Warm setting off.
 The valve must be closed.

-• For an 8-quart Instant Pot, you must add 1/2 cup beef broth or red wine with the tomatoes.
+• For an 8-quart Instant Pot, you must increase the broth to 3 cups.

 From Freezer to Instant Pot Cookbook by Bruce Weinstein and Mark Scarbrough